USG Student Org Resources

 After filling out this application, please contact Maya Rao at firstname.lastname@example.org to set up an initial meeting, in which you will discuss your plans for the organization in an informal interview and be informed on how to move forward with the club recognition process.

 As for the content of the application, we are looking for the following things:

 - If you need any help finding a Faculty Advisor, the SA&L Office has compiled an advisor roster with all faculty members willing to serve in this capacity.
 For more information, contact Colleen Barker-Williamson (email@example.com)

 - A Constitution (you can look through other organizations' pages on Orgsync, which should have good examples of complete constitutions)

 - The constitution needs to include a non-discrimination clause

 - The statement of purpose should be clear and concise, and it needs to differentiate your org from any other USG-recognized orgs.
 Organizations should also not be so specific that they would have difficulties maintaining membership over time.

-- Once you have met with VP Ward, the USG Finance committee votes on sending the group's application to the USG General Assembly (kind of a pre-screening step), and GA then votes to officially recognize all groups in the form of a Recognition Bill.
+- Once you have met with VP Rao, the USG Finance committee votes on whether or not the group's application will be sent to to the USG General Assembly, and GA then votes to officially recognize all groups in the form of a Recognition Bill.